dolb/website-crawler/README.md

 1) Currently crawler omits context relative URLs in the crawling process (ie. some-page, /some-page, //example.com/some-page).
 They will be added to any link sections, but they will not be visited and parsed.
 2) Mapped URLs has a Set based structure, so in case of finding similar URLs with an anchor reference (ie. /#anchor, #anchor) they will both be added.
 3) Crawler has a build in logic to omit URLs with an anchor (ie. http://example.com/somepage#anchor).
 It is a hypothetical case, but if there is a single link on crawled website containing anchor without any other occurrence without an anchor it will not be visited by the crawler.
-4) Crawler might be susceptible for sneaky Website creators :) For example if one would place a hidden link not visible to website users, that would look like an ordinary HTML reference, but would not be an HTML document - parsing error would occur - it would not stop the crawler process, but such URL would be skipped in visited URLs.
+4) Crawler might be susceptible for sneaky Website creators :) For example if one might place a hidden link not visible to website users, that would look like an ordinary HTML reference.
+If it would not be an HTML document, parsing error would occur.
+It would not stop the crawler process, but such URL would be skipped in visited URLs section.

-## Possible enhancements
+## Possible extensions

 As mentioned in the 'Trade offs' section there are several enhancements that ay be added:

 1) Parsing both DOM for style attribute and CSS files for background related patterns.
 Such urls might be added to **images** Set.
-2) Implementing speed parameter.
+2) Parallel crawling is also a valid solution to speed up the crawling process.
+Currently the crawler is visiting another URL after it is done with the previous as the WebsiteCrawler is not thread safe.
+Adding thread safe version with synchronized state fields would allow the crawler to call 'crawl' method more often speeding up the process.
+3) Implementing speed parameter would be a valuable option especially if we would like to add parallel implementation.
 In case of too many concurrent requests in short period of time many websites would drop crawler requests.
-Parallel crawling is also a valid solution to speed up the crawling process.
+4) Adding separate sections for response codes other than 200 would be a valuable extension.
+Currently if a website has a broken link (that returns 404, 502 or other client or server side errors) it will not place it on the website map.
+Separate section would be useful to find broken links on the website as a tool for website administrators.